 |Genetics||3||4||Lecture; Animal Breeding/Reproduction courses must be approved on a case-by-case basis|

-* Choose from Anatomy, Animal Science, Cell Biology, Immunology, Microbiology, Molecular Biology, Physiology, or Virology, depending on your school's course numbering.
+Examples may include Anatomy, Cell Biology, Immunology, Microbiology, Molecular Biology, Physiology, or Virology, depending on your school's course numbering.

 |Organic Chemistry||6||9||Lecture & lab|